Pediatric Pharmacy

 Peter N. Johnson, Pharm.D., BCPPS, FPPA, FCCM, FASHP

 Professor, Department of Pharmacy: Clinical and Administrative Sciences.
-Practice area: CICU, PICU (back-up coverage), and inpatient general pediatrics
+Practice area: CICU and PICU (back-up coverage)

 Residency Program Preceptors

-Whitney Bueno, Pharm.D., Pediatric Clinical Pharmacist and Interim Clinical Pharmacy Manager, Oklahoma Children's Hospital at OU Health.
+Whitney Bueno, Pharm.D., Pediatric Clinical Pharmacist, Oklahoma Children's Hospital at OU Health.
 Practice area: Outpatient ambulatory care in hematology and oncology.

 Jennifer Dannelley, Pharm.D.
 Pediatric Clinical Pharmacist, Oklahoma Children’s Hospital at OU Health.
 Practice area: Outpatient ambulatory care in cystic fibrosis, pulmonology.

-Maura Harkin, Pharm.D., BCPPS.
+Erica Fuchs, Pharm.D., BCPPS.
 Pediatric Clinical Pharmacist, Oklahoma Children’s Hospital at OU Health.
-Practice area: PICU.
+Practice area: NICU

 Jennifer Le, Pharm.D., BCPPS.
 Pediatric Clinical Pharmacist, Oklahoma Children's Hospital at OU Health.
 Practice area: Inpatient hematology and oncology, stem cell transplant.